-Water levels at Menangle Weir from 1990 to 2020 are shown in Figure 5.2. and from June 2020 to June 2021 in Figure 5.3.
+Water levels at Menangle Weir from 1990 to 2024 are shown in Figure 5.2.
 The Stage 8 horizontal setback contour (64 m AHD) and 20% and 50% annual exceedance probably (AEP) flood levels are shown for context.
 The Stage 8 extraction area is expected to be inundated by flooding.
-Flood conditions at the quarry are described in the Flood Management Plan.
+Flood conditions at the quarry have been validated against water level data measured at Menangle Weir, which is further described in the Flood Management Plan.